-The Company's objective is to maintain access to sources of capital, defined to be working capital, shareholders' equity, its credit facility and cash flow from operations, with which to finance its operations.
+The Company's objective is to maintain access to sources of capital, defined to be working capital, shareholders' equity, its credit facilities, convertible debentures and cash flow from operations, with which to finance its operations.
 The Company maintains a capital structure of equity and debt as appropriate.
 The Company manages its capital structure and revises the structure for changes in economic conditions, opportunities for accretive acquisitions and the risk characteristics of the underlying investments.
 The Company balances its overall capital structure through share issues and the use of debt as deemed appropriate in the circumstances.
 The Company is not subject to any externally imposed capital requirements other than the working capital covenant associated with its credit facility.

 The Company's credit facility requires compliance with a covenant whereby the working capital ratio can be no less than 1:1 as outlined in Note 7.
-At December 31, 2019, the Company's working capital ratio for purposes of the lender's working capital covenant was 1.8:1, (as at December 31, 2018 1.6:1).
+At December 31, 2020, the Company's working capital ratio for purposes of the lender's working capital covenant was 4.0:1, (as at December 31, 2019 1.8:1).

 The Company monitors net debt in managing its capital.
-Net debt is defined as current assets less current liabilities, excluding the fair value of its commodity contracts.
+Net debt is defined as current assets less current liabilities, excluding the fair value of its commodity contracts, less convertible debentures.